LOAVES: A local, complementary currency

 Businesses accepting LOAVES are advised to handle them as cash, and to account for them (and to pay tax and GST) in the same way they would do when handling New Zealand Dollars.

-This statement of the LOAVES redemption policy was last reviewed and reaffirmed by the LEAP board on 30 August 2017.
+This LOAVES redemption policy was last reviewed by the LEAP board in February 2018.

 - Cartwheel Creamery